Finch-API/finch-docs/docs/Integrating-with-Finch/Integration Checklist.md

 - [ ]  Email forwarding to Finch is an enterprise-level feature that allows you to provision a custom email address for some API integrations.
 Contact our team on Slack or send an email to `developers@tryfinch.com` to get started.

-## Testing your Finch integration and going live
+## Testing Your Finch integration and Going Live

 Before going live, it is valuable to know the options available for you to test your Finch integration.
 Below are the suggested steps.
 More detailed information is available [here](../Development-Guides/Testing.md).